-The Most Important Thing YOU Can Do to Save Big Cats…This bill called the Big Cats and Public Safety Protection Act is the most important piece of legislation to ever be introduced to protect lions, tigers, and other exotic wild cats from being kept as pets and in miserable roadside zoos.
-It ended the 113th Congressional session with more than 120 co sponsors.
-Now, we are working to re-introduce the bill.
-Check out the Most Recent Mews-Letter.
-See what is happening today, or this week at Big Cat Rescue.
+The Most Important Thing YOU Can Do to Save Big Cats…is to check out the most recent Mews-Letter.
+See what is happening today, or this week, at Big Cat Rescue.
 Get this month’s edition of the AdvoCat, a monthly big cat e-zine.
 Get the most recent copy of the Big Cat Times, a quarterly print newsletter.

 Big Cat Rescue, one of the world’s largest accredited sanctuaries for exotic cats, is a leading advocate in ending the abuse of captive big cats and saving wild cats from extinction.
-We are home to about 80 lions, tigers, bobcats, cougars, servals and other species most of whom have been abandoned, abused, orphaned, saved from being turned into fur coats, or retired from performing acts.
-NYDIVINEDOLLS currently sponsors a beautiful female tigress, Amanda, who was born in 1996 and was rescued from a bankrupt sanctuary.
+They are home to about 80 lions, tigers, bobcats, cougars, servals and other species most of whom have been abandoned, abused, orphaned, saved from being turned into fur coats, or retired from performing acts.
+NYDIVINEDOLLS recently sponsored a beautiful female tigress, Amanda, who was born in 1996 and was rescued from a bankrupt sanctuary.
 Now, the cattery donates monthly to help feed the tigers remaining in the sanctuary.
 If you shop smile.amazon.com you may choose to have part of your purchases donated to Big Cat Rescue, simply make the selection from your account settings as your preferred charity!

 - The sanctuary began rescuing exotic cats in Nov.
 4, 1992.